barbagroup/snake-repro/reviewers.md

 >     9. Please rate and comment on the timeliness and long term interest of this manuscript to CiSE readers in the Detailed Comments section.
 Select all that apply.: Topic and content are of immediate and continuing interest to CiSE readers
 >
 > Please rate the manuscript.
 Explain your choice in the Detailed Comments section.: Excellent

+## Additional changes

+Some of the language in the section reporting our experience with IBAMR can be read as direct criticism towards the team that developed this library.
+We've heard from the IBAMR team that they object to our description.

+In particular, the sentence "The published record is incomplete in this regard: we could find no explanation for it [the use of a solid body discretization instead of a boundary discretization] in any paper using IBAMR" was interpreted as an accusation that the papers deliberately leave out important details.
+This was not our intention in writing the text.
+We simply want to report our experience trying to learn how to use this code, and our mistakes in the process.

+We modified the title of Story 2 to remove the word "trap" (see [change](https://www.authorea.com/users/99991/articles/121035/history/67b9906f2be1b199b8c5a8b338dd032447a3826d)) and polished our language in the section (see [change 1](https://www.authorea.com/users/99991/articles/121035/history/03d75aa05c452213a81b10e3c5f96cba9488bce6), [change 2](https://www.authorea.com/users/99991/articles/121035/history/71a9aa5f5077d68f467fc51f684b8aca1a52969e), and [change 3](https://www.authorea.com/users/99991/articles/121035/history/4ef0720312214ffee0b42eeb7cbd420d8ba6ec5e)).
+We also fixed imprecisions in the description of the IBAMR library (see [change](https://www.authorea.com/users/99991/articles/121035/history/ac4cea22bc1b1c88ad22ccb86f60dbb59026668f)).

+We also needed to correct the description of the outflow boundary conditions, which are not zero-gradient conditions, but traction-free conditions.
+This was our mistake in the description and we modified it during the revision (see [change](https://www.authorea.com/users/99991/articles/121035/history/84de3fed3cec9e24ef93d294de478de4e9ab099a)).
+And as the [discussion](http://lorenabarba.com/news/reproducible-and-replicable-cfd-its-harder-than-you-think/) following the post in our group web site shows, the IBAMR team is worried that readers could misinterpret Figure 5 as "a fundamental problem with the library."
+Thus, we edited Figure 5 of the manuscript to include a plot of the vorticity field when using a stabilized outlet boundary condition.